14 Dec Sports Physicals

 Signature Health Offers Sports Physicals in Nashville, TN and La Vergne, TN

 We cater to children of all ages and all needs.
-Well child physicals, sports physicals, immunizations, sick visits, etc. Call us today in Nashville, TN and La Vergne, TN!
+Well child physicals, sports physicals, immunizations, sick visits, and much more.
+Call today to schedule sports physicals in Nashville, TN and La Vergne, TN!

 Your kid needs a sports physical to play on the school team.
 What does that mean?
 What will be involved?
 Here are some basics about sports physicals that should help you and your child understand what to expect when you visit your family doctor.

 What Are Sports Physicals?

 In the sports medicine field, the sports physical exam is known as a pre-participation physical examination (PPE).
 The exam helps determine whether it’s safe for you to participate in a certain sport.
 Most states actually require that kids and teens have sports physicals before they can start a new sport or begin a new competitive season.
 But even if a sports physical isn’t required, doctors still highly recommend getting one.

 The two main parts to a sports physical are the medical history and the physical exam.

 This part of the exam includes questions about:

 - illnesses that you had when you were younger or may have now, such as asthma, diabetes, or epilepsy